tristanlangford/MakersAirBnB/README.md

 ### How to run the tests?

 We used TDD to build this app and wrote our tests using RSpec and Capybara.
 When you're in the app's root directory run `rspec` on the command line run the tests.

-## Product Limitations

-Given more time, there are other things we would like to have done with MakersAirBnB.
-Below is a list of things we would consider and/or implement going forwards were we to continue this project:

-### Product Features
-- Currently, a property-owner can book their own property - we would remove this option.
-- Currently, a property-owner cannot deny a request to book their property, merely leave it "on read" - we would build this feature.
-  - Following on from the above, we would implement a "Bookings" page where the holiday-maker could see their bookings and receive notifications about whether their request had been confirmed or denied.
-- Currently, there is no price-calculator so a user can see the total price of their trip before they make the request.
-- We would allow the user to receive email communication regarding bookings.